logo IPR declaration

 NameLabelTypeDescription

-customData0mapCEF custom (unencrypted) data in the form of a copy of the "Pass Through" Data object fetched from the Signed Authorization object.
+customData0mapCEF custom (unencrypted) data in the form of a copy of the Signed Authorization object where all map objects except for the Unencrypted Data object have been removed.

 algorithm1intCopy of the encContentAlg attribute of the selected payment credential in the Credential Database.